GitJonibek/JPics/README.md

     the sources cancels the load, it will not affect the remaining requests.
  -- An image load can be cancelled by users' need.

+How to integrate into your project?
+- Jsut copy and paste the jpics folder and make sure you changed the package name with your package.

+Example:
+ JPics.with( context ).setUrl( Url ).into( imageView ); - done!